lasrubieras/group_website/index.md

 ## Description

 This is the first paragraph of this page.
 It contains only text.
+It is built with GitHub pages and Jekyll